Modular-topology optimization of structures and mechanisms with free material design and clustering: Introduction

-Optimal design of these modular materials is, however, still in its infancy.
-In principle, the design problem involves solving a~bilevel \textit{modular-topology} optimization problem incorporating (i) the design of the module topologies, and (ii) the spatial arrangement of the modules, both of which drive the resulting performance and versatility of the final structure.
-While the lower-level problem alone introduces only a slight modification to standard topology optimization (TO) procedures \cite{tyburec2020,tugilimana2019,wu2021}, the upper-level assembly plan design adds another combinatorial dimension to the structure of the problem \citep{tyburec2020}.
-For the case of continuum topology optimization, the module design problem lacks convexity and appears to be strongly dependent on initial guesses, which makes a rigorous assessment of assembly plan performance challenging.
+\replace{}{However, o}ptimal design of these modular materials is still in its infancy.
+In principle, the design problem involves solving a~bilevel \textit{modular-topology} optimization problem incorporating (a) the \replace{}{topological} design of \replace{the}{a small number of} module\replace{ topologie}{}s, and (b) the spatial arrangement of the modules\replace{}{, see Fig.~\ref{fig:scheme}}, both of which drive the resulting performance and versatility of the final structure.
+While the lower level \replace{problem }{(a)} alone introduces only a slight modification to standard topology optimization (TO) procedures \cite{tyburec2020,tugilimana2019,wu2021}, the upper-level assembly plan design \replace{}{(b)} adds another combinatorial dimension to the structure of the problem \citep{tyburec2020}.
+For the case of continuum topology optimization, the module design problem \replace{}{(a)} lacks convexity and appears to be strongly dependent on initial guesses, which makes a rigorous assessment of assembly plan performance challenging.

-Following a brief introduction to microstructural optimization in Section~\ref{sec:intromicro}, we focus on modular designs and divide the contemporary methods for solving the modular-topology optimization problem into three groups: multi-material-based and meta-heuristic methods (both covered in Section~\ref{sec:intromodular}), and clustering-based procedures (Section~\ref{sec:introclustering}).
-In addition, any of these paradigms enable either a \textit{concurrent} design scheme, in which the two levels are solved simultaneously and converged designs are (locally) optimal with respect to both the assembly plan and the module topologies, or a \textit{sequential} scheme, in which the assembly plan design precedes the design of modules.
+Following a brief introduction to microstructural optimization in Section~\ref{sec:intromicro}, we focus on modular designs and divide the contemporary methods for solving the modular-topology optimization problem into \replace{three}{four} groups: \replace{}{intuition-based, }multi-material-based and meta-heuristic methods \replace{(both }{}covered in Section~\ref{sec:intromodular}\replace{)}{}, and clustering-based procedures in Section~\ref{sec:introclustering}.
+In \replace{any of }{general, }these paradigms enable either a \textit{concurrent} design scheme, in which the two levels are solved simultaneously and converged designs are (locally) optimal with respect to both the assembly plan and the module topologies, or a \textit{sequential} scheme, in which the assembly plan design precedes the design of modules\replace{}{, or vice versa}.

-In this contribution we develop a novel sequential clustering method for designing modular structures and mechanisms based on Wang tiling formalism, Section~\ref{sec:wangtiles}.
-Main challenges of the methods and our contributions are summarized in Section~\ref{sec:noveltyFMO}.
+In this contribution, we develop a novel sequential clustering method for designing modular structures and mechanisms based on Wang tiling formalism, Section~\ref{sec:wangtiles}. \replace{M}{Finally, the m}ain challenges \replace{of the methods }{}and our contributions are summarized in Section~\ref{sec:noveltyFMO}.